VRTool

 point text, wind speed etc)

-Use buttons [Ctrl] [1] to [Ctrl][7].. or buttons in the
+Use buttons Ctrl-1 to Ctrl-7 or the buttons in the

 toolbar to display successive wind forecast periods.

-VMC readings (velocity made good to course) and GC distance
+VMC readings (velocity made good to course) and Great Circle distance

 in the top left of the panel.
 Edit latitude and longitude